 $935,000 (Orange County): A nursing home resident was denied breathing treatments at a nursing home leading to his death.
 The nursing home failed to administer oxygen or monitor the resident’s oxygen levels.
 The resident was also allowed to develop several bedsores on his body as a result of the nursing home not rotating/turning him.

-$810,000 (San Diego): A nursing home resident was not provided sufficient food and water leading to malnourishment and dehydration that contributed to her death.
+$810,000 (San Bernardino): A nursing home resident was not provided sufficient food and water leading to malnourishment and dehydration that contributed to her death.
 The facility failed to take the proper time to feed and hydrate the resident leading to a deterioration in her overall condition.

 $750,000 (San Diego): An elderly hospice patient was allowed to develop stage IV bedsores on his back, buttocks, and legs.
 As the wounds deteriorated hospice staff hid the wounds from the family.
 The hospice staff had a history of leaving residents in soiled diapers leading to these sores, but were left employed by the hospice company.